 2. Competence Enhancement

 Within a program of Continuing Competence, Competence Enhancement activities are intended to result in ongoing improvement in current skills and knowledge, especially those related to understanding and complying with legal, ethical and regulatory requirements.
 Regular update and enhancement assists the OT to integrate and apply their knowledge, skills, judgements and interpersonal attributes in order to practice safely and ethically in a designated role and setting.
-COTM has developed tools that are part of the required program and that faciliate reflection, documentation and goal directed enhancement of individual practice.
-The tools are available to members in the Member area.
+COTM has developed tools that are part of the required program and that facilitate reflection, documentation and goal directed enhancement of individual practice.
+The tools are available to members in the Member Area.

 3. Competence Review